nehoil/SoundPlayLive/README.md

 # SoundPlay

-This project was develped by Nehoray Ilani using React 17.0.1.
+This project was developed by Nehoray Ilani using React 17.0.1.